-Just because you completed your last will and testament and revocable living trust, does not mean the work on your estate plan is completely finished.
-In addition to having signed documents, you need to make sure all the beneficiary designations on your accounts and the titles of assets like real estate are set in accordance with your will.
+Just because you completed your last will and testament and revocable living trust does not mean the work on your estate plan is completely finished.
+In addition to having signed documents, you need to make sure that your assets are titled and any related beneficiary designations are updated in accordance with your plan.

 Forget to take that last step and you may end up leaving assets inadvertently to an ex-spouse or former friend.
 Plus, you'll want to be sure your intentions are well communicated to your loved ones.